 3. They're not expensive to buy

-Slow cookers cost from around $20 to $200 (or more), depending on the brand and features.
+Slow cookers cost anywhere from around $20 to $200 (or more), depending on the brand and features.

 CHOICE kitchen expert Fiona Mair puts dozens of slow cookers through their paces in our kitchen lab and has found you can buy a decent model that will perform well for under $100.

-We recommend six models that cost under $100, and several of these cost less than $50
+We recommend five models that cost $100 or less, and a couple that cost less than $50

 CHOICE kitchen expert Fiona Mair

 "If you just want a very basic slow cooker, there are good options available even if you're on a budget.
-In fact, we recommend six models that cost under $100, and several of these cost less than $50," Fiona says.
+In fact, we recommend five models that cost $100 or less, and a couple that cost less than $50," Fiona says.
+Check out CHOICE's picks for best slow cookers under $50.

 "These are very basic models that won't include some of the features that more expensive models have, such as 'keep warm' or searing settings, but they still score well in our tests on cooking performance."